-Talk about arriving just at the perfect moment.
-Despite Huawei having its fair share of ups and downs since pushing into the smartphone market - the P10 that didn't quite hit the mark, especially on reflection of the better and cheaper Honor 9 - that's not been a blip compared to Google's quality control issues with the Pixel 2 XL, or LG's quiet plodding-alongn with the LG V30.
+Despite Huawei having its fair share of ups and downs since pushing into the smartphone market – the P10 that didn't quite hit the mark, especially on reflection of the better and cheaper Honor 9 – it's come out fighting of late with some great handsets.

 - Best Huawei Mate 10 Pro deals